Marinho20/number-guessing-game/README.md

 ## Features

-- Multiple difficulty levels: Easy, Medium, Hard, Insane
+- Multiple difficulty levels: Easy, Medium, Hard, and Custom
 - Real-time hints (higher/lower)
 - High score tracking with persistent storage
 - Replay system for multiple rounds
+- Modular code structure with functions grouped into regions for better readability
 - Input validation for robust user experience
-- Modular code structure using functions
+- Interactive menu system for easy navigation

 ## How to Run